Weighing the Sun with five photographs

 \section{Conclusions}

-With this work, we have shown that in a lapse of time of four months, several features about the Earth's trajectory and Sun can be obtained from only five photographs.
+With this work, we have shown that in a lapse of time of about three months, several features about the Earth's trajectory and Sun can be obtained from only five photographs.
 Any student can perform the present analysis under the guidance of a teacher.
-For example, students perfoming this experience will realize that just measuring angles from Earth, distances to any celestial body can be calculated.
-Most important, this experience combine practical astronomical observations and theoretical physics knowledge with analitical and computational skills.
+Students perfoming this experience will realize that observations from Earth allow to calculate distances to other bodies.
+Most important, this experience combine practical astronomical observations and theoretical physics knowledge with analytical and computational skills.
 These are the kind of proficiencies that any student should possess.

 Several following comments are useful to anyone attempting to repeat this experience.
-First, with the five point presented here, we were able to calculate the elliptical orbit \eqref{eqelipsegeneral} that assumes that the Sun is in a focus of the ellipse.
-With more photographs, or the same amount of photographs taken in a large lapse of time, it is even possible to prove that the Sun is in one focus of the ellipse.
+First, with the five point presented here, we were able to calculate the elliptical orbit \eqref{eqelipsegeneral} that assumes that the Sun is at a focus of the ellipse.
+With more photographs, or the same amount of photographs taken in a large lapse of time, it is even possible to prove that the Sun is at one focus of the ellipse.
 Secondly, we do not recommend to take data points in a small lapse of time, as that increases the magnitude of the error estimation.
 Also, the photographs should be taken in a sunny day with the Sun in its highest position, as this decreases the atmospheric aberration.